rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

     state->rdx = CpuInfo[3];
 ```

-Putting all the above codes together, we have the following function :
+Putting all the above codes together, we have the following function:

 ```
 BOOLEAN